 The biggest potential hurdle to seeking a child support modification based on the Sequester is not legal but practical: it can take several months to pursue a litigated modification.
 It’s possible that while waiting for your trial the Sequester is lifted and there’s no longer a change in circumstances.
 And, of course, even if you are successful in lowering your child support obligation, when the furloughs end the other parent may well take you back to court to raise child support back up to the original amount.

 If you have been, or anticipate being, furloughed because of the Sequester, be sure to discuss the specifics of your situation with a family lawyer in your jurisdiction.
 The attorney can help you determine the guideline child support amount given your lowered income, and advise you as to the process for modification of support in your particular jurisdiction.

-With offices in Fairfax, Manassas and Fredericksburg, the family lawyers of Livesay & Myers, P.C. are experienced with child support issues in jurisdictions across Northern Virginia.
+With offices in Fairfax, Ashburn, Manassas and Fredericksburg, the family law attorneys of Livesay & Myers, P.C. are experienced with child support issues in jurisdictions across Northern Virginia.
 We can assist you in resolving such matters through negotiation and, if necessary, litigation.
 Contact us to schedule a consultation today.